Atro-Rdx/DDoS/README.md

 ## 🚨 Legal Notice

 By using this software, you agree to:
-- Use it any on systems youy want
+- Use it any on systems you want
 - Accept full responsibility for your actions
 - Comply with all applicable laws and regulations